mhemeryck/mhemeryck.github.io/_posts/2021-07-20-home_automation_hardware.md

 - push button read-out
 - light control (relays)
-- alarm system (window / door contacts, PIR detector, ... but also on the output side an indoor and outdoor siren).
+- alarm system (window / door contacts, PIR detector, ... but also on the output side an indoor-and outdoor siren).
 - shades (relays)
 - ...